ZyanyaRios/cse15l-lab-reports/LabReport1.md

 ```

 * Working Directory: lecture1
-* The output of `cd` without an argument resulted in a change of directories from lecture1 back to home because `cd` with no arguments is a default command that brings the user back to the previous directory.
+* The output of `cd` without an argument results in a change of directories from lecture1 back to home because `cd` with no arguments is a default command that brings the user back to the previous directory.
 * The output is not an error.

 ## ls